 I’ve mentioned this before but Facebook groups are responsible for me connecting with over 90% of my previous and current clients.
 It’s been a great way to gain visibility and traction in my business and it can do the same for you too.
 A few months ago I shared a post on how to find clients in Facebook groups so today I figured I’d share some tips on what to do when starting your own Facebook group to ramp up your business.

-A couple of months ago I created the Confetti Collective to supplement this blog in hopes of gaining a better understanding of what my audience wants and needs from me.
+A couple of months ago I created the Savvy Social Community to supplement this blog in hopes of gaining a better understanding of what my audience wants and needs from me.
 Since starting the group, I’ve gotten over 350+ members in my group that are very active and engaged.
 I’ve always talked about the importance of having an email list to build that like, know, and trust factor with your audience but my Facebook group has helped me build an even deeper connection with my audience.